atuchiya/fifty-nifty-2Tr_sky130/README.md

-# Schematic examples in sky130 for "Fifty Nifty Variations of Two-Transistor Circuits"
+# "Fifty Nifty Variations of Two-Transistor Circuits" Schematic Examples in sky130

 Akira Tsuchiya

-This repository is a collection of schematics in sky130 for better understanding of "Fifty Nifty Variations of Two-Transistor Circuits" by Harald Pretl and Matthias Eberlein.
+This is a collection of schematics of 2-transister circuits introduced in "Fifty Nifty Variations of Two-Transistor Circuits" by Harald Pretl and Matthias Eberlein.

+Prerequisites:
+* sky130 PDK
+* Xschem

 ## Reference